 A cellular model in the next year or so?
 Who knows, its always a possibility.
 Albeit on unlikely one due to huge battery drain and demographic of the typical Fenix watch user.
 After all, you’re not going to try and call your office while on a run….
 Maybe a model with cellular, and one without.

 The Connect IQ platform has already seen improvements this year, but expect more work on improving the user experience and an array of 3rd party apps on board.
 At the moment, Garmin wearables come nowhere near the range of apps that are available for the Apple Watch.

 Expected release date

 Fenix 5 was announced at CES 2017 and rolled out a few months after.
-The company usually only has major updates every other year, so Garmin 6 won’t likely arrive until at least mid-2019.
-Our money is on the company pushing the launch of the next Fenix watch to Autumn of 2019 or even more likely CES 2020.
+The 5 Plus launched in June 2018.
+The company usually only has major updates every other year so Garmin 6 won’t likely arrive until early 2020.
+Our money is on the new generation being announced at CES 2020 in January.
+An outside possibility is IFA in September.

 If you decided to skip Fenix 5 and Fenix 5 Plus because they were way to expensive for you, prepare to be disappointed.
 This is a high-end watch after all, so Fenix 6 is likely to come in at a similar price.

 We should once again see different price points for different sizes.
 Including much more expensive premium and limited editions, along with the standard, slightly more budget friendly model.

 Essential reading: Garmin Forerunner 945 vs Fenix 5 vs Fenix 5 Plus

 Whatever the final price, the Fenix 6 will be a great choice as it will still be one of the best smartwatches for fitness fanatics.
 And we suspect, the legion of existing Fenix users will remain loyal to the watch which has already proven its worth.

 So what do you think?
 What would you like to see on the Fenix 6?